40thieves/final-year-project/src/06 - testing-and-evaluation/03 - evaluation.md

 In this section, we evaluate the implementation of ... and review the prevailing issues that were highlighted by the implementation, which were ...

+* Data collection
+	* Problems with API
+		* Sometimes produces errors if specific data sources are not requested
+			* Adding data sources seems to work fine, even if large list is requested
+				* _Not good for API, however heavy usage is not expected_
+				* May have improved - was there a blog post (or github issue) about how they're going to improve it?
 * Use PLOS Search API
 	* Can only search for PLOS articles
 		* Large sample